 - 1. Medications must be stored under the proper temperature requirements per the manufacturer and this information, if not known, can be found in the medication package insert. - 2.
-Vaccines are to be kept refrigerated between 36F and 46F, with the exception of Varicella, Zostavax (Shingles) and
+Vaccines are to be kept refrigerated between 36F and 46F, with the exception of Varicella, Zostavax (Shingles) and Proquad (MMRV) vaccines which must be stored in the freezer at \leq 5F (-1 C).

-Proquad (MMRV) vaccines which must be stored in the freezer at $\leq$ 5F ( -1 C).
-3. Other medications requiring refrigeration: ☐ Allergy solutions (labeled for specific patients) ☐ Ativan (Lorazepam) - injectable form ☐ Botox and Dysport ☐ Tuberculosis testing solution (PPD Mantoux) ☐ Proparacaine ophthalmic (analgesic) solution □ Rhogam ☐ Biologics (Stelera, Enbrel, Humira) ☐ Injectable Penicillins (BiCillin C-R, BiCillin L-A) □ Nuva Ring birth control ☐ T.R.U.E.
+□ Insulin

+☐ Allergy solutions (labeled for specific patients)

+☐ Ativan (Lorazepam) - injectable form

+☐ Botox and Dysport

+☐ Tuberculosis testing solution (PPD Mantoux)

+☐ Proparacaine ophthalmic (analgesic) solution

+□ Rhogam

+☐ Biologics (Stelera, Enbrel, Humira)

+☐ Injectable Penicillins (BiCillin C-R, BiCillin L-A)

+☐ Nuva Ring birth control

+☐ T.R.U.E.
 Test allergen patch test